DaviDevMod/focus-trap/packages/focus-trap/how-it-works.md

 The library manages a global [state](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/src/state.ts) containing:

-- An `isBuilt` boolean indicating whether a focus trap has been built (and not demolished yet)
 - A `rawConfig`, which is the one provided by the user of the package
 - A `normalisedConfig` that is the one actually used by the library, it has default values set and IDs resolved to actual elements
+- An `isBuilt` boolean indicating whether a focus trap has been built (and not demolished yet)

 ## The build

 When [focus-trap](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/src/index.ts) is called with a `TrapConfig` (or at least the `Roots`) a [build](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/src/trap-actions.ts) action is performed:

-- Demolish an eventual focus trap that was already running
+- Demolish any already built trap
 - Update the global state
-- Give `initialFocus` when applicable
+- Give the `initialFocus`
 - Add event listeners to the DOM

 ## The events